masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### webRTC

-the security configuration for the webRTC
+The security configuration for the webRTC.

 **Type:** Object